 The Yukon Prize for Visual Arts recognizes excellence by Yukon visual artists and is intended to be a catalyst for the promotion of Yukon visual art across Canada.
 The Yukon Prize has been established in partnership with the Yukon Arts Foundation and the Yukon Arts Centre by co-founders Julie Jai and David Trick, with the support of a dedicated team of volunteers.

-The first artist to win the $20,000 Yukon Prize was Joseph Tisiga, in November 2021.
-The other 2021 Yukon Prize finalists were Ken Anderson (Khàtinas.àxh), Amy Ball, Krystle Silverfox, Sho Sho “Belelige” Esquiro, and Veronica Verkley.
+The recipient of the first ever Yukon Prize was Joseph Tisiga, in November 2021.
+The 2021 Yukon Prize finalists are Ken Anderson (Khàtinas.àxh), Amy Ball, Krystle Silverfox, Sho Sho “Belelige” Esquiro, and Veronica Verkley.

 For more information about the prize, please go to the Yukon Prize website at www.yukonprize.ca